 4 Siblings Overnight

-Caylee Howser, News Editor
+Caylee Howser, Reporter

 Sophomore Vanessa Maturey went from one to five siblings overnight.
 In 2018 her life changed forever.